dilysruan/paper-h-powlaw/README.md

   <li> <a href="https://emcee.readthedocs.io/en/stable/">emcee</li>
 </ul>

-Mock lenses can just be generated through pygravlens alone.
-The func_get_rel.py code simply outputs the relative time delays and annulus lengths for multiple lens systems from different .dat file.
-The MCMC analysis must be done using the likelihood functions defined in the semlinlens_v2bRprior.py file.
+Mock lenses can just be generated through pygravlens alone (generate_mock_lenses.ipynb).
+The func_get_rel.py code simply outputs the relative time delays and annulus lengths for multiple lens systems from different .dat files.
+The MCMC analysis must be done using the likelihood functions defined in the semlinlens_v3.py file.
 The func_get_h_eta.py code takes the MCMC output and finds the median and errors (within the 68% confidence interval) for h and the power law slope.